NFL Team Grades Week 15: Chargers, Bears Get Top Marks After Wins Over Division Rivals

 Dallas Cowboys: C. The streaking Cowboys were stopped cold by an equally hot team in the Colts.
 The Dallas offense was held in check, but the Cowboys still have a one-game lead in the NFC East with two winnable games (vs. Tampa Bay, at N.Y.
 Giants) remaining.

 Indianapolis Colts: A-.
-The Colts are playing sensational football for rookie head coach Frank Reich.
+The Colts are playing exciting football for rookie head coach Frank Reich.
 Running back Marlon Mack keyed the offense with 139 yards and two touchdowns, and the defense basically shut down Ezekiel Elliott.
-The Colts are formidable at this point, but they may have started their rally too late and they may not make the playoffs.
+The Colts are formidable at this point, but they may have started their rally too late, and they may not make the playoffs.

 Seattle Seahawks: D+.
-The Seahawks have been playing some hard-hitting football in beating teams like Carolina, Green Bay and Minnesota, and they should not have had a problem with the 49ers.
+The Seahawks have been playing some hard-hitting football in beating teams like Carolina, Green Bay, and Minnesota, and they should not have had a problem with the 49ers.
 A win would have given the Seahawks a spot in the playoffs as a wild-card team, but they let the game slip through their grasp.

 San Francisco 49ers: B+.
 Any time the Niners win a game this year, it’s a good thing for the future because it indicates that this undermanned unit is not about to quit.
 The Seahawks have much better personnel, but backup quarterback Nick Mullens drove them to the win by passing for 275 yards and holding it together against the Seahawks’ nasty defense.